© The Australian Institute of Aboriginal and Torres Strait Islander Studies (AIATSIS)

 Please contact us for any further enquiries about copyright or about using any content from this website.

 In making content available online, AIATSIS acts in good faith.
 However, we recognise that despite best efforts there may be occasions when material made available online is considered to breach copyright or other relevant law or contains information that is culturally sensitive.

 Sending us a takedown request

-If you are concerned that you have found material on an AIATSIS website which you have not given permission for or which is a serious invasion of your privacy, or contains content that may be regarded as obscene or defamatory, or breaches protocols maintaining the right of Indigenous peoples to determine access provisions for heritage materials which reflect their history, culture, language and perspectives, please contact us in writing stating the following:
+If you have found material on an AIATSIS website which you have not given permission for, or which is a serious invasion of your privacy, or contains content that may be regarded as obscene or defamatory, or breaches protocols maintaining the right of Indigenous peoples to determine access provisions for heritage materials which reflect their history, culture, language and perspectives, please contact us in writing stating the following:

 - your contact details (email and phone number)

 - the exact and full URL at which the material was found

 - the reason for your request, including but not limited to copyright law, privacy principles, obscenity, defamation, Indigenous protocols